your0rg/HabitatForMeteor/README.md

 #### TL;DR

-Use Chef Habitat for Meteor app deployment.
+Use Habitat by Chef for Meteor app deployment.
 Bundle up your app with all the necessary installation and configuration instructions, get similar bundles for MongoDB and NGinx, define them as a single logical unit with their connections parameters and then launch the unit automatically at boot-time as a single entity.
 Manage remotely using Habitat's supervisory tools.

 ## A Habitat packager for Meteor DevOps